 Carrots are the best crop.
 There is the element of surprise, particularly if you've planted a lot of varieties.

 Conservatory/Butterfly Vivarium hosts bananas, papaya, coffee, miracle fruit, passionflower, and dozens of other exotic and common plants.
-We keep reptiles and insects and a few thousand free ranging roly poly bugs.
+Students have access to information on Vivarium plants through a QR Code Database.
+We also keep reptiles and insects and a few thousand free ranging roly poly bugs.

 Greenhouse, where we grow plants for the garden and Vivarium.
 The greenhouse is an incredible resource for class and individual (science fair) experiments.